 Do your research

-Spend time researching the firm – start with our website but also try to attend law fairs, dinners, insight days and other in-house events to get a real feel and culture for the firms you’re applying to.
+Spend time researching the firm – start with our website but also try to attend law fairs, webinars, insight days and other virtual events to get a real feel and culture for the firms you’re applying to.

 Ask good questions